 “Today’s announcement represents a significant milestone in the planning and evaluation of the proposed rail corridor from Columbus to Chicago, “said MORPC Executive Director William Murdock.
 “With the leadership of the cities along the proposed route in Ohio and Indiana, the Memorandum of Agreement (MOA) formalizes already significant collaboration across states to diligently review this new transportation corridor.
 The MOA is a practical, yet critical next step to pursue the next phase of analyses, the Tier One Environmental Impact Study and the Service Development Plan.”

 A coalition of Ohio and Indiana municipalities, planning agencies and businesses partnered to fund a feasibility study and business plan, for a regional, eleven-city, 300-mile passenger rail corridor between Columbus, Ohio and Chicago, Illinois through Fort Wayne, Indiana.
 Marysville, Kenton and Lima, Ohio would be the additional Ohio stops on the route.
-The study, released in 2013, was completed by Transportation Economics & Management Systems (TEMS).
+The study, released in 2013, was completed by Transportation Economics and Management Systems (TEMS).
 The next step in the process is to undertake a Tier One EIS as required by the Federal Railroad Administration.
 The participating jurisdictions along the route have agreed to execute a MOA to formalize their cooperation moving forward, including identifying shared public and private funding for the EIS.

 Echoing the need for continued due diligence, Columbus Mayor Michael B. Coleman said the TEMS feasibility study and business plan showed great promise.
 “Creating another transportation link from Columbus to Chicago is important for our region’s economic future.
 Chicago is the largest economic center of the Midwest, which represents a nearly $3 trillion annual Gross Domestic Product (GDP) shared among the 9 states in the original Midwestern Regional Rail Initiative.
 The greater Columbus market, totaling over 1.8 million people, is the largest metropolitan city without high-speed passenger rail service.”